 There is no denying that narcissists mistreat their partners.
 As a result, they usually end up alone.
 Although they can easily make friends and attract new partners, the same cycle continues, and after a while, they are back to square one.

-Narcissists have unstable interpersonal relationships (4).
+Narcissists are self-loving and have unstable interpersonal relationships (4).
 Even though their partners and friends shower them with attention and empathy, they are incapable of reciprocating.
 As such, they often end up alone.

 If you are in a relationship with a narcissist, you must be interested to know how to steer clear of a painful breakup.
 Read the next section.